JuliaLang/Pkg.jl/README.md

 - `import Pkg` will now load the files in the cloned repo instead of the Pkg stdlib .
 - To test your changes, simply do `include("test/runtests.jl")`.

 If you need to build Julia from source with a git checkout of Pkg, then instead use `make DEPS_GIT=Pkg` when building Julia.
-You may need to do `make clean` beforehand.
+The `Pkg` repo is in `stdlib/Pkg`, and created initially with a detached `HEAD`.
+If you're doing this from a pre-existing Julia repository, you may need to `make clean` beforehand.

 [docs-dev-img]: https://img.shields.io/badge/docs-dev-blue.svg
 [docs-dev-url]: https://julialang.github.io/Pkg.jl/dev/